 For proper working of the differential protection system, it is essential to locate the relay coils adjacent to the current transformer near the main circuit.
 This can be done by inserting the balancing resistance in series with the pilot wires to make equipotential points located near the main circuit breaker.

 Consider the fault occurs on the R phase of the network because of the insulation breakdown.
 Because of the fault, the current in the secondary of the transformer becomes unequal.
 The differential currents flow through the relay coil.
 Thus, the relay becomes operative and gives the command to the circuit breaker for operation.

 If the fault occurs between any two phases, say Y and B then short-circuit current flows through these phases.
 The fault unbalanced the current flows through CTs.
 The differential current flows through the relay operating coil and thus relay trips their contacts.

 Problem Associated with Differential Protection System

 A neutral resistance wire is used in the differential protection system for avoiding the adverse effect of earth fault currents.
 When an earth fault occurs near the neutral, it will cause a small, short circuit current to flow through the neutral point because of small emf.
 This current is further reduced by the resistance of the neutral grounding.
 Thus, the small current will flow through the relay.
 This small current will not operate the relay coil, and hence the generator gets damage.

 Modified Scheme of Differential Protection System.

-The star-connected circuit is symmetrical and any symmetrical overflow current from the circulating current point will not flow through the earth fault relay.
+The star-connected circuit is symmetrical, and any balanced overflow current from the current circulating point will not flow through the earth fault relay.
 So in this system, the sensitive earth fault relay will operate at a high degree of stability.